hughharford/condorgp/docs/1_stepped_design_todos/cgp_actions_1 __ LEAN.md

 ## REQUIREMENTS
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  # THIS FAILED > MOVED AWAY FROM LEAN AND NOW USE NAUTILUS
   # enable imports of Lean classes into Condorgp and vice versa
       # TODO: fix this, without it things are complex
       # OPTIONS: